survivejs/react-book/manuscript/11_linting_in_webpack.md

 Beyond vanilla JSON, ESLint supports other formats, such as JavaScript or YAML.
 If you want to use a different format, name the file accordingly.
 I.e., *.eslintrc.js* would work for JavaScript.
 In that case you should export the configuration through `module.exports`.
 See the [documentation](http://eslint.org/docs/user-guide/configuring#configuration-file-formats) for further details.

+T> It is possible to generate a custom *.eslintrc* by using `eslint --init`.
+It will ask you a series of questions and then write the file for you.

 T> ESLint supports ES6 features through configuration.
 You will have to specify the features to use through the [ecmaFeatures](http://eslint.org/docs/user-guide/configuring.html#specifying-language-options) property.

 T> In case you want to lint against custom language features, use [babel-eslint](https://www.npmjs.com/package/babel-eslint).
 After installing, you can make ESLint aware of it by setting `"parser": "babel-eslint"`.
 It should be safe to drop `parserOptions` section of *.babelrc* assuming custom parser is set.